A-R-Hariri/Self_Supervised_EMG/README.md

 Fixed split: users 1–306 training, 307–332 validation, 333–612 testing (280 test users).
 The split is global and never randomized.

-A secondary real-world dataset (`SPACESHIP`, 16 subjects) is included as a LibEMG-compatible dataset class for unlabeled continuous streaming use cases.
+A secondary real-world dataset (`SPACESHIP`, 16 subjects) is included as a LibEMG-compatible dataset class for unlabeled continuous EMg data using OyMotion sensor.
+Data collected during an EMG-controlled spaceship game, without labels.

 ## Approach